LIQiushui2427/AnnouncementsParser/readme.md

 ## Introduction

-This command line tool is designed to automate the extraction of climate risk disclosure information from annual reports of U.S. manufacturing companies classified under SIC Codes 2000-3999.
-The tool processes PDF reports, extracts relevant data using advanced OCR and NLP techniques, and outputs the information in a structured JSON format.
+This command line tool is designed to automate the extraction of climate risk disclosure information from annual Announcements of U.S. manufacturing companies classified under SIC Codes 2000-3999.
+The tool processes PDF Announcements, extracts relevant data using advanced OCR and NLP techniques, and outputs the information in a structured JSON format.
 This README provides detailed instructions on setting up and using the tool effectively.

 ## Project Structure